sejoharp/launchercli/README.md

 It should contain the command you want to execute with the directory from the `list` command.
 e.g. `code /home/user/repos/myrepo`

+### execution
+Call the binary.
+It will show a list with all entries.
+Start typing to narrow down the option.
+Press enter to execute the command.
 ## Build from source
 ### Prerequisites
 1. Install `go`